If you’ve been following crypto

 made up of a collection of securities such as

-stocks, bonds, commodities, currencies and is listed for trading on conventional stock exchanges.
+stocks, bonds, commodities and currencies and is listed for trading on conventional stock exchanges.
 An ETF tracks the price movements of an underlying asset.
 Utility tokens, despite being mere virtual currencies

 , may also be part of an ETF.

 ETFs are somewhat identical to mutual funds, except that their shares trade on a 24-hour cycle, similar to directly interacting with a company's shares on a stock exchange.
 Mutual funds trading, on the other hand, hinges on its price at the end of a trading day.